jevinskie/ios-kern-utils/README.md

-kmap | Visualize the kernel address space kpatch | Apply patches to a running kernel kmem | Dump kernel memory to the console
+kmap | Visualize the kernel address space kpatch | Apply patches to a running kernel kmem | Dump kernel memory to the console khead | Parse and display the Mach-O header of the kernel

 ### Build